elferherrera/arrow_guide/guide/src/arrays_primitive.md

 data in memory that follows the Arrow specification; all data is padded and aligned.

-Also, since all the arrays store an atomic reference to the buffers, it can be shared between processes without copying the data.
-However, before we venture into data sharing is important to see what operations are defined for the arrays and also review the available nested structures and how they can be created using primitive arrays.
+Also, since all the arrays store an atomic reference to the buffers, they can be shared between processes without copying the data.
+However, before we venture into data sharing is important to see how to create nested structures using primitive arrays and buffers.